 To curb these problems, Honolulu in the United States passed a law that allows authorities to fine pedestrians who cross the street while viewing their smartphones.

-But other than implementing fines, here are some unconventional inventions for the smartphone-addicted generation!
+But other than implementing fines, here are some quirky inventions for the digital-age smartphone-addicted generation!

-This initiative was done to accommodate pedestrians looking at their smartphone screens instead of the road ahead and are unable to see approaching vehicles.
+This initiative targeted pedestrians who look at their smartphone screens instead of the road ahead and approaching vehicles.

 It seems like this method was effective and caught the attention of other countries – as cities like Melbourne and Sydney in Australia and Augsburg in Germany has also implemented these ideas.
-Singapore has also joined the game, starting a trial of ground-level traffic lights in 2017, and has since extended the trial for a longer period of time and expanded to more locations after encouraging responses from pedestrians.
+Singapore has also joined the game, starting a trial of ground-level traffic lights in 2017.
+This trial has been extended for a longer period of time and expanded to more locations after encouraging responses from pedestrians.

-This multi-dimensional warning system is what Ilsan, South Korea, is currently doing to warn smombies to look up and drivers to slow down – all in hopes of preventing accidents.
-With a success rate of getting more than 80% of the drivers alerted and slowing down, this initiative that was rolled out in March 2019 is expected to go nationwide – indicating enormous success.
+This multi-dimensional warning system is what Ilsan, South Korea, is currently doing to warn smombies (smartphone zombies) to look up and drivers to slow down – all in hopes of preventing accidents.
+Since its roll out in March 2019, the initiative successfully alerted and slowed down more than 80% of drivers.
+The system will soon be implemented nationwide.

 What started as a social experiment for National Geographic’s Mind Over Masses TV Show that has a sidewalk split into two sections – one for mobile phone users, and the other for non-users, seems to have gotten the attention of the authorities in Chongqing, China.

 In Chongqing, a dedicated pedestrian lane has been set aside for those on their mobile phones.
-This 50-meter stretch has one lane that prohibits mobile phone use, and the other lane allows pedestrians to use at their own risk.
+This 50-meter stretch has one lane that prohibits mobile phone use.
+While the other lane allows pedestrians to use at their own risk.